 * When do they need to check in with you?

 Be aware of where your kids are at all times and with whom.
 Know their social media contacts and keep up-to-date on the current websites and phone apps.
 Your children’s safety increases when they are not alone, so reinforce sticking with their friends.
 And remember, saying no is OK.
 Jut like you, your children need to learn to trust and follow their instincts about staying safe.
 The best way to keep them safe, or to know when something goes wrong, is to establish clear, consistent family rules.
 Knowing your family’s guidelines upfront takes away the uncertainty of what is expected.
-This helps to lessen the burden on your kids when faced with tough choices.
+This helps to lessen the burden on your kids when faces with tough choices.

 Safety Practices for Pre-K Children